 At any elegant French dinner, there is always an abundance of courses and therefore plates.
 And because each course makes its appearance on its own plate, there are usually already several plates on the table at the start of the meal such as the presentation plate (or charger plate), the dinner plate, and the soup or the salad plate.
 The bread plate is placed at the top of the fork (or forks, if you are serving multiple courses), always on the left.
 If you don’t have a bread plate, that’s fine, your guests can just put their bread on the table.

-In order to properly set your table like the French, there are few rules to follow when it comes to placing eating utensils (les couverts in French).
+In order to properly set your table like the French, there are a few rules to follow when it comes to placing eating utensils (les couverts in French).
 First, the forks should always go to the left of the plate on the napkin and with the tines pointing down, called à la française.
 Next, the knives go to the right of the plate with the cutting surfaces pointing towards the plate.
 If you are looking to invest in quality steak knives, the French Laguiole knives are a solid option for any Francophile.
-Lastly, the spoon goes to the right of the knife and placed face down.
+Lastly, the spoon goes to the right of the knife and is placed face down.
 At more French informal dinners a dessert spoon will be placed above the plate whereas, at more formal affairs, it will be brought with the dessert.

 In any case, make sure you place all silverware to be used throughout the meal.
-Like for example a serrated steak knife for red meat, a fish knife, and any accessories needed to eat shellfish like an oyster fork next to the knife, or a snail tong next to the fork.
-In French table setting, eating utensils, or les couverts, are placed in the order in which you will be using them.
+For example a serrated steak knife for red meat, a fish knife, and any accessories needed to eat shellfish like an oyster fork next to the knife, or a snail tong next to the fork.
+In a French table setting, eating utensils, or les couverts, are placed in the order in which you will be using them.
 The utensils furthest from the plate are the ones you will use first.
 French tip: For beautifully clean plates and silverware, wipe with a cloth dampened with white vinegar.

 Your drinking glasses should always go right above the knife, to the upper right of your plate.
 If you serve red and white wines during your dinner, you should place 3 types of glasses.
 First, the largest “wine” glass on the table is reserved for water and is placed on the left.
 The other glasses are placed to the right of it, in descending order of size.
-The second-largest glass will be for red wine, the third-largest for white.
+The second-largest glass will be for red wine, and the third-largest for white.
 You can place a small glass for a liqueur or a champagne flute as well.
-You can align your glasses in a row or set in a triangle formation.
+You can align your glasses in a row or set them in a triangle formation.
 French tip for immaculate glasses: clean them with steam: pour hot water into a small pan, hold the glass upside-down over it until the inside fogs up, then wipe with a cloth.

 At any French elegant dinner, the French always use cloth napkins and not paper napkins (it’s more refined).
 And it’s even nicer to use old embroidered white napkins with a monogram.
 You can either place them to the left of the dinner plate or directly on the top plate.
 There’s no need to fold the napkins into complicated origami shapes, just fold them in a simple way with only two or three folds.